aws-solutions-library-samples/Guidance-for-Authentication-with-Digital-Wallets-on-AWS/backend/README.md

 sam build
 sam sam deploy --on-failure DELETE --parameter-overrides $(cat prod.parameters) --stack-name NFTGallery
 ```

    * `--parameter-overrides $(cat prod.parameters)` is a way to inject the parameters from a file.
-Sam only supports parameter overrides in the command line.
+SAM only supports parameter overrides in the command line.
    * `--on-failure DELETE` deletes the stack if the deployment fails on CloudFormation.
 This way you can retry without having to delete the stack by hand yourself.
    * `--stack-name NFTGallery` will be the name of the Cloud Formation stack.

 ## What does it deploys?

    * 1 API Gateway
-   * 2 Lambdas to serve as API Gateway integrations
-   * 4 Lambdas acting as Cognito Lambda triggers to manage Amazon Cognito authentication challenges
    * 1 Cognito User Pool to collect our identities
    * 1 Cognito Identity Pool to obtain AWS temporary credentials
+   * 2 AWS IAM Roles to be used by the Amazon Cognito Identity Pool
+   * 2 Lambda functions to serve as API Gateway integrations
+   * 4 Lambda functions acting as Cognito Lambda triggers to manage Amazon Cognito authentication challenges
    * 1 S3 Bucket to store the dApp and act as Origin to the CloudFront distribution
    * 1 CloudFront distribution to serve the dApp and front the S3 Bucket
-   * 2 AWS IAM Roles to be used by the Amazon Cognito Identity Pool

 ## What are the API calls?